Ministry Completes All Arrangements To Organize Intl Real Estate Expo - UrduPoint

 "It was a fundamental right of everyone to have secure and safe housing, and the ministry intended to organize the event to achieve this purpose," he added.

-Iftikhar Shallwani said different stalls would be set up by the Federal Government Employees Housing Authority (FGEHA), Pakistan Housing Authority Foundation (PHAF), the country's major builders, developers and marketing companies.
+Iftikhar Shallwani said different stalls would be set up by the Federal Government Employees Housing Authority (FGEHA), Pakistan Housing Authority Foundation (PHAF), and the country's major builders, developers, and marketing companies.

 The Secretary said that he had also extended a cordial invitation to the ambassadors of different countries to participate in the upcoming expo and avail the opportunities in the housing sector which were offered by the present government.